ejain/blog/source/_posts/2000/2000-11-01-madagascar.md

 ### Day 11

-Twelve hour journey abourd a two by ten meter motor-powered pirogue, along with a dozen bags of salt, some chickens, people, all kinds of baggage, mail and various other things.
+Twelve hour journey aboard a two by ten meter motor-powered pirogue, along with a dozen bags of salt, some chickens, people, all kinds of baggage, mail and various other things.

 In Nosy Varika I'm pointed to the nearest (and only) hotel, La Petite Oasis, which has a few simple bungalows.